abrt/faf/docker/README.md

 ## How to deploy

 Prerequisites:
 A postgres database with semver extension is needed.
-Using abrt/postgres_w_semver image is recommended.
+Using abrt/postgres-semver image is recommended.
-`docker run -p 5432:5432 -v /var/tmp/data:/var/lib/pgsql/data -e POSTGRESQL_ADMIN_PASSWORD=scrt --name db -dit postgres_w_semver`
+`docker run -p 5432:5432 -v /var/tmp/data:/var/lib/pgsql/data -e POSTGRESQL_ADMIN_PASSWORD=scrt --name db -dit postgres-semver`

 Running FAF is as simple as: